Focus

 LEGO's success lies in its ability to innovate and in its strategy of protecting its creations, in particular by :

-Discover the different logos of the LEGO company: 16 logos from 1934 to the last version registered in 1998.
+Discover the different LEGO company logos: 16 logos from 1934 to the latest version registered in 1998.

 1930